 On January 20, 2019, I lost my Uncle Marc to suicide.
 Just 27 days before that, I had attempted suicide for the first time.
 Uncle Marc was the one who provided me the love, support, and safety I needed at that time to continue on.
 He was also the first person to share a normal conversation on mental health with me.
 He told me about mental health conditions, therapy, medication, and even supplements that could help me to feel better and move forward.
 After losing him by suicide when I felt he had saved my life just 27 days earlier, my world fell apart.

 Today, I am a three-time suicide attempt survivor.
-I was misdiagnosed and mistreated for depression, a mental health condition that I did not have.
+I was misdiagnosed and mistreated for depression, a mental health condition that was a symptom of what I live with.
 A psychiatrist in the psych ward where I was hospitalized following my last attempt had prescribed me with an antidepressant, which sent me into a manic episode.
 At the time, I did not know why that happened, what questions to ask, or what to do next.
 It took me over 2 years of Neurofeedback Therapy, Cognitive Behavioral Therapy, and Psychiatrists before getting a proper diagnosis of Bipolar Disorder and a prescription for the proper medication.

 I felt angry for myself, but most importantly, on behalf of every individual who was misdiagnosed, mistreated, or gaslighted for their symptoms.
 Among the lack of awareness, the underfunded mental health facilities, the misdiagnoses, the stigma creating a world where millions are suffering in silence, and the high financial strain for quality treatment, I felt betrayed by the mental health community, medical community, and our society and I felt outraged for every single person whose life was lost to suicide.